ZL-Asica/TS-Airtable/docs/index.md

 features:
   - icon: ⚡
-    title: Tiny & fetch-based
+    title: Tiny, fetch-based & edge-ready
     details: Minimal runtime, no bloat.
-Uses standard fetch in Node 18+ or any custom implementation you provide.
+Uses standard fetch and runs in Node 18+, modern browsers and most edge runtimes that support fetch.
   - icon: 🧩
     title: Airtable.js-style façade
-    details: Familiar Airtable.configure + Airtable.base syntax on top, with a well-structured core client underneath.
+    details: Familiar Airtable.configure + Airtable.base syntax on top of a small core client for records, metadata and webhooks.
   - icon: 🧠
     title: TypeScript-first
     details: Strongly-typed records, metadata, webhooks and errors, with generics that match your Airtable schema.
+  - icon: 🧊
+    title: Optional record caching
+    details: Pluggable record cache for list/get operations, with a built-in in-memory LRU+TTL store and automatic invalidation on mutations.
   - icon: 🔁
     title: Built-in retries
     details: Exponential backoff, jitter and Retry-After support for smoother handling of rate limits and flaky networks.